Corleck Head: Symbolism and function

-The hole on the Corleck Idol's base indicates that it was periodically attached to a larger structure, perhaps a pillar comparable to the now-lost 6 ft wooden structure found in the 1790s in a bog near Aghadowey, County Londonderry, which was originally capped with a figure with four heads.
+Archaeologists assume the Corleck and Corraghy Heads represent pagan gods and were part of a shrine on Corleck Hill.
+The hole on the Corleck Idol's base indicates that it was periodically attached to a larger structure, perhaps a pillar comparable to the now-lost 6 ft wooden structure found in the 1790s in a bog near Aghadowey, County Londonderry, which was originally capped with a four-headed figure.
 (Note: The Aghadowey pillar was carved from a tree trunk and had four heads, each with hair, that is today known only from a very simple 19th-century drawing annotated as a "Heathen image found in the bog of Ballybritoan Parish Aghadowey".)
-Stone idols were typically used as part of larger worship sites; and many of the surviving Irish examples were unearthed near sacred wells, rivers or trees, usually on sites later adapted by early Christians.